Earthling (David Bowie album): Retrospective appraisal

 Retrospective reviews of Earthling have been mixed.
 AllMusic editor Stephen Thomas Erlewine criticised the album's sound as "awkward", writing that "the record frequently sounds as if the beats were simply grafted on top of pre-existing songs".
 He further called the songs formulaic and the album itself as ultimately underwhelming.
-John Davidson of PopMatters wrote that Earthling was the result of Bowie trying to "play catch-up" with the drum and bass explosion of the late 1980s.
+John Davidson of PopMatters wrote that Earthling was the result of Bowie trying to "play catch-up" with the drum and bass explosion of the late 1990s.
 He called the lyrics Bowie's "most obtuse" and, like Erlewine, believed that the drum beats were built around the songs instead of for them.
 Davidson ultimately states: "Earthling is essentially a conventional Bowie rock album (if such a thing be), dressed in baggy dance garb."
 The Independent's Ed Power considered the album a part of the "most underrated phase" of Bowie's career and worth a reevaluation among fans.

-Jason Josephes of Pitchfork considered it an artistic rebirth for the artist and a "classic".
-Another writer of Pitchfork, Sean T. Collins, positively compared Earthling to Young Americans (1975) and Let's Dance, calling the record a "muscular collection" that "deserves a place in the pantheon alongside its predecessors."
+In Pitchfork, Sean T. Collins, positively compared Earthling to Young Americans (1975) and Let's Dance, calling the record a "muscular collection" that "deserves a place in the pantheon alongside its predecessors."
+Uncut placed the album 386th in their list of "The 500 Greatest Albums of the 1990s", noting how Bowie remained an "experimental force" and stating that "Earthling's industrial, drum-and-bass experiments have aged well."

 In lists ranking Bowie's studio albums from worst to best, Earthling has placed in the middle to low tier.
 Stereogum placed it at number 17 (out of 25 at the time) in 2013.
 Aaron Lariviere stated: "Earthling is nowhere near Bowie's best, but it's a treat to see the old dog show his teeth after all these years."
 Three years later, Bryan Wawzenek of Ultimate Classic Rock placed Earthling at number 18 out of 26, criticised its emphasis on "sounds over songs" and, like Davidson, found "Bowie being late to yet another sub-genre party".
 Nevertheless, he highlighted Bowie's energetic performance and the "great soundscapes" on "Seven Years in Tibet" and "I'm Afraid of Americans".
 The writers of Consequence of Sound ranked Earthling number 22 in their 2018 list.